vtexdocs/dev-portal-content/docs/vtex-io/Storefront Guides/vtex-io-cross-border-stores/cross-border-custom-urls-1.md

 That means cross-border stores can also have their catalog URLs translated into other languages.
 For example, a cross-border store that operates in the USA and Argentina, sharing the same catalog, could have two different slugs for the same product: one in English and the other in Spanish.

 Hence, a product registered under the `yellow-dress` slug, for example, as in `http://{storename}.com/us/yellow-dress/p`, could have its slug translated to `vestido-amarillo`, as in `http://{storename}.com/ar/vestido-amarillo/p`.

 >❗ Keep in mind that catalog URLs translations are accepted for each `binding`, not for a single multi-language store.

-[block:callout]
-{
-  "type": "info",
-  "body": "To learn how to translate a catalog URL, please follow this [guide](https://developers.vtex.com/docs/catalog-internationalization).", "title": ""
+> ℹ️ To learn how to translate a catalog URL, please follow this [guide](https://developers.vtex.com/docs/catalog-internationalization).
-}
-[/block]

 By sending the desired URL translation via the right GraphQL mutation to the Catalog API, an alias of the main route is automatically created in the Rewriter app.

 These aliases are stored in the `resolveAs` field of its related internal route.